pingcap/docs/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md

 ## Step 3: Choose migration job type

-To migrate only the incrementable data of the source database to TiDB Cloud, do not select **Existing data migration**, but only select **Incremental data migration**.
-In this case, the migration job only migrates ongoing changes of the source database to TiDB Cloud.
+To migrate only the incremental data of the source database to TiDB Cloud, select **Incremental data migration** and do not select **Existing data migration**.
+In this way, the migration job only migrates ongoing changes of the source database to TiDB Cloud.

-In the **Start Position** area, you can specify the following types of start positions for incremental data migration:
+In the **Start Position** area, you can specify one of the following types of start positions for incremental data migration:

 - The time when the incremental migration job starts
 - GTID